 Temporary Licence Plate

-To use your licence plate temporarily, you will need a temporary licence plate sticker.
+To use your license plate temporarily, you will need a temporary license plate sticker.
 It might be that you need a few days to get the vehicle to a vehicle inspection station.
-You need to drive it there legally which means you need a sticker, but in this case, you can purchase a temporary sticker that can be used with your licence plate.
+You need to drive it there legally which means you need a sticker, but in this case, you can purchase a temporary sticker that can be used with your license plate.
 It will only be valid for ten days.
 To obtain this, you will need;

 - Vehicle permit with a FIT or TMP status